QTL Mapping in Diversity Outbred Mice

 #dev.off()

-Now that we have the genes in this interval, we would like to know which founders have the minor allele for the SNPs with the highest LOD scores.
-To do this, we will highlight SNPs that are withing a 1 LOD drop of the highest LOD and we will add an argument to show which founder contributes the minor allele at the highlighted SNPs.
+Plot showing LOD of each SNP in QTL interval with genes below Now that we have the genes in this interval, we would like to know which founders have the minor allele for the SNPs with the highest LOD scores.
+To do this, we will highlight SNPs that are within a 1 LOD drop of the highest LOD and we will add an argument to show which founder contributes the minor allele at the highlighted SNPs.

 R